• The Coriolis Effect: Which way do planes fly the fastest?

 In general, but not always, aircraft travel faster travelling from west to east.
 Indeed, on a scheduled flight from New York to Malaga, for example, flight time can be reduced by almost 20% compared to the opposite route, from 8.5 hours to 7 hours.

-An experiment with the Coriolis Effect
+Real-World Impacts of the Coriolis Effect

 What are jet streams?